 THE FALLOW DEER AT THE LONELY HOUSE

-Computer-set by myself and printed from magnesium plates by James Freemantle and myself at St James Park Press.
+Computer-set by myself and printed from magnesium plates by James Freemantle and myself at St James Park Press, London, UK.

 This publication features the single poem The Fallow Deer at the Lonely House and is illustrated, by myself, with a digitally drawn Fallow Deer stag silhouette, also printed from a magnesium plate.